Anonoei/klipper_auto_speed/README.md

 *With one copy/paste and one line in your configuration, automatically optimize your printer's motion*

-This module automatically performs movements on the x, y, x diagonal, and y diagonal axes, and measures your steppers missed steps at various accelerations/velocities.
+This module automatically performs movements on the x, y, x diagonal, y diagonal , and z axes, and measures your steppers missed steps at various accelerations/velocities.
-With the default configuration, this may take *awhile* (up to an hour).
+With the default configuration, this may take *awhile* (~10 minutes).
 Most of the testing time is waiting for your printer to home.
-On my printer with default settings (except MAX_MISSED), it takes ~23 minutes for acceleration, ~20 minutes for velocity, and 5 minutes for the validation test.
+On my printer with default settings (except MAX_MISSED), it takes ~3.5 minutes for acceleration, and ~5 minutes for velocity.

 **Sensorless homing**: If you're using sensorless homing `MAX_MISSED=1.0` is probably too low.
 The endstop variance check will tell you how many steps you lose when homing.